p-project/p-api/README.md

 ## Installation

+### P-Properties

-All dependencies, installation and run scripts are listed in the [.p-properties.yml](https://github.com/p-project/p-api/blob/master/.p-properties.yml) file.
+As for any P-Project application, all dependencies, installation and run scripts are listed in the [.p-properties.yml](https://github.com/p-project/p-api/blob/master/.p-properties.yml) file.

 ### PostgreSQL

-Download and install [PostgreSQL](https://www.postgresql.org/download/) on your system.

 If you want to use P-API default settings, you can create a `postgres` user with a `postgres` password: